 She managed complex trial advocacy trainings, conferences, and wrote for NDAA’s publications.
 Her main area of research focuses on addressing family and domestic violence within the in the framework of the criminal justice system.
 Her articles include U.S. v.
 Jones: Signaling Change to Search and Seizure under the Fourth Amendment, Juvenile Sex Offenses: Finding Justice, and Berghuis v.
 Thompkins: Invocation and Waiver of the Miranda Right to Remain Silent, and The Confrontation Clause After Ohio v.
-Clark: The Path to Reinvigorating Evidenced-Based Prosecution in Intimate Partner Violence Cases which is slated to be co-published by NDAA and the George Washington Law Review.
-She is currently writing the legislative reform chapter for the upcoming textbook Investigation and Prosecution of Child Torture.
+Clark: The Path to Reinvigorating Evidenced-Based Prosecution in Intimate Partner Violence Cases was co-published by NDAA and the George Washington Law Review.
+She has also written three chapters for the Ameican Bar Association’s State of Criminal Justice Book Series.

 Ann has also worked on Capitol Hill for the Texas 17 District, at the International Trade Administration, and for the Western District of Texas – Waco Division, Federal Court.
 She is licensed to practice law in both Texas and the District of Columbia Bar.
 She graduated summa cum laude from Texas A&M University Mays School of Business in 2005 where she received the Ford Foundation Scholar Award, and from Baylor University Law School in 2009 where she was awarded the Alice Gist Dunaway Foundation Professional Responsibility Award and the Dean’s Academic Excellence Award.
 Ann is an advocate for policies that eradicate family violence.